npbao1404-create/ngphuocbao/README.md

-👋 Hi, I’m Bao Nguyen Phuoc

-🎓 Graduated from the University of Science, Vietnam National University – Ho Chi Minh City

-📚 Major in Electronics and Telecommunications | Focus on RTL Design & IC Design
+I graduated from the University of Science, Vietnam National University – Ho Chi Minh City, majoring in Electronics and Telecommunications, with a strong focus on RTL design, FPGA implementation, and the ASIC design flow.

-I’m passionate about digital design—transforming abstract logic into real, high-performance systems through RTL coding, FPGA implementation, and the ASIC design flow.
-My expertise lies in developing and verifying digital IP cores, optimizing for both performance and reliability, and working with industry-standard simulation tools.

-🚀 Key Projects
+For me, digital design is more than just code and schematics—it’s about transforming abstract logic into real, working systems that push the limits of performance and reliability.

+Over my academic journey, I have:

-64-bit Timer IP Core (Verilog, APB 3.0) – Designed from scratch with modular architecture, interrupt handling, and automated simulation on a remote Linux server.
+Built from scratch a fully functional 64-bit Timer IP core in Verilog, APB 3.0-compliant, with modular design, interrupt handling, and automated simulation on a remote Linux server.

-Square Multiplier Block – Implemented using the Vedic algorithm (Urdhva Tiryakbhyam) on FPGA with a hierarchical design approach for efficiency and scalability.
+Implemented a Square Multiplier Block using the ancient Vedic algorithm (Urdhva Tiryakbhyam) on an FPGA, applying a hierarchical design approach for efficiency and scalability.

+Gained hands-on experience across the entire digital IC workflow—from RTL coding and functional verification to FPGA deployment—while constantly optimizing for performance.

-🛠 Core Skills
+Core Skills:
 Verilog HDL | RTL Design & Verification | FPGA Implementation (Intel Quartus, Altera DE2) | APB/AHB Protocols | Testbench Development | ModelSim | Synopsys VCS/DVE | Design Compiler | Linux (MobaXterm)

-🌟 What I’m Looking For
-I’m eager to collaborate on open-source IC design projects, contribute to RTL-based IP core development, and take on new challenges in functional verification and digital system optimization.
+I’m always ready to collaborate on open-source IC design projects, tackle challenging verification problems, and craft IP cores that make a difference.
+My goal?
+To grow into a Digital Design Engineer who blends creativity, precision, and innovation in every project.

+Contact
-📩 Contact: npbao1404@gmail.com
+Email: npbao1404@gmail.com
--> My CV: file:///C:/Users/npb14/Downloads/CV-NguyenPhuocBao.pdf
+GitHub: github.com/ngphuocbao